Japanese Bobtail: Personality

 This breed is good for families.
-Due to their affectionate nature, they are well suited pets for children and communicate with people using soft chirpy noises.
-This breed is highly attracted to water, very smart, and known for playful behavior, always full of energy and mischief.
-A very loyal breed, Bobtails make great companions.

 Grooming

 This breed has a minimal to medium amount of shedding, due to its short fur.
 Its coat is easy to groom.

 Health

 Just like any animal, there can be a number of different health problems that could be related to the genetics.
 This being said, the Japanese Bobtails are generally healthy cats.
 The recessive gene paired with the shortened tails is not associated with any spinal or bone abnormalities.

 The average lifespan for this breed is 9–15 years.

 Care

 They enjoy climbing and can be prone to obesity.